zigpy/zigpy-znp/README.md

 # Hardware requirements

-USB-adapters, GPIO-modules, and development-boards flashed with TI's Z-Stack Coordinator firmware are compatible with zigpy-znp
+USB-adapters, GPIO-modules/shields/hats, and development-boards with TI's Z-Stack Coordinator firmware are compatible with zigpy-znp.

 Note!
 CC26x2 and CC13x2 are currently the only ZNP based adapters that fully support forming a Zigbee 3.0 network and using ZGP.